-We now discuss two communicative acts, requestWhen and reqActWhen, that can be used by an agent to request someone to achieve ψ or to execute a program δ respectively, on the condition that φ becomes true.
+We now discuss two communicative acts, request When and reqActWhen, that can be used by an agent to request someone to achieve ψ or to execute a program δ respectively, on the condition that φ becomes true.
 Recall that, in ECASL the SSA for W determines whether an agent adopts a goal when requested; the requested goal is adopted by the requestee via cooperation principles encoded in the SSA for W. Thus, we model requests as informing about intentions, rather than as primitives.
-In the following, we use CondIntCont(agt, φ, ψ) as an abbreviation for the content of a conditional intention $DisjGoal(\phi, \psi, now, then) \land$ $NoUnderComm(agt, \phi, now, then)$.
+In the following, we use $CondIntCont(agt, \phi, \psi)$ as an abbreviation for the content of a conditional intention $DisjGoal(\phi, \psi, now, then) \land$ $NoUnderComm(agt, \phi, now, then)$.
 Now, one simple way to model a requester req's request to requestee agt to achieve ψ on the condition that φ is as follows:

-$requestWhen{sim}(req, agt, \phi, \psi) \doteq$ $request(req, aqt, CondIntCont(req, \phi, \psi)).$
+$$\begin{split} requestWhen{sim}(req, agt, \phi, \psi) \doteq \\ request(req, agt, CondIntCont(req, \phi, \psi)). \end{split}$$

 This says that, req's conditional request to agt to achieve ψ provided that φ amounts to req's request to agt to fulfill the content $CondIntCont(req, \phi, \psi)$ of her own conditional intention.
 Using the definition of request, this conditional request amounts to req informing agt that she currently intends to achieve ψ provided that φ .
-However, note that the content $CondIntCont(req, \phi, \psi)$ of this conditional intention includes mental attitudes that refer to req, rather than aqt.
-Since the SSA for W does not automatically replace the agent parameters of mental state operators used in a goal formula, if we model conditional requests as above. given appropriate conditions (i.e., when aqt agrees to serve req on CondIntCont(req, φ, ψ) and does not currently have the intention that $\neg CondIntCont(req, \phi, \psi))$, agt will adopt the intention that $CondIntCont(req, \phi, \psi)$, but not that $CondIntCont(agt, \phi, \psi)$.
+However, note that the content $CondIntCont(req, \phi, \psi)$ of this conditional intention includes mental attitudes that refer to req, rather than agt.
+Since the SSA for W does not automatically replace the agent parameters of mental state operators used in a goal formula, if we model conditional request as above, given appropriate conditions (i.e., when agt agrees to serve req on $CondIntCont(req, \phi, \psi)$) and does not currently have the intention that $\neg CondIntCont(req, \phi, \psi)$, but not that $CondIntCont(agt, \phi, \psi)$.
 Thus she will not have the conditional intention to achieve ψ provided that φ after the conditional request is performed, and this simple definition is not quite correct.